Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Here’s how I recovered (or tried to) lost data from an SD card.

-As usual I write those posts to remember how, as this is the 2nd time I do this procedure and I always have to search how to do it.
+As usual I write those posts to remember how, as this is the 2nd time I’ve done this procedure and I always have to search how to do it.

-I happened to run into trouble with my photography hobby 2 times and SD cards in the past couple months:
+I ran into trouble with my photography hobby twice in the past couple of months, both times with SD cards:

 There’s a lot of mess when you look for disk recovery, maybe slightly in panic because you lost precious stuff, and many of the things you’ll find are paid options.